Palma de Mallorca: Demographics

+As of 2024, the foreign-born population of the city is 128,005, equal to 29.2% of the total population.

 Main sights

 Plaça d'Espanya

 The Plaça d'Espanya is the transport hub of Palma.
 The Estació Intermodal caters to buses and trains (the latter controlled by TIB).
 The two old buildings are home to the tourist information centre and several cafés sit on either side of the two large escalators which lead into the Estació, which sits underneath a large and popular park.
 On the lawns are several glass boxes, which let in light and ventilation to the station below ground.
 There are also train-themed playing structures, each one shaped like a train carriage and named after towns along the line of the Ferrocarril de Sóller, a railway dating back to 1911 which has its Palma Station right next to the park.
 Just down the street from here a new bus station is under construction.
 At the centre of the plaza is a statue of James I, Conquistador of Majorca.